TruFin-io/near-staker-audit/README.md

 ## Note on minimum deposits

 We require users to stake a minimum of 1 NEAR every time.
-We also enforce a minimum of 1 NEAR on every allocation.
 As we're dealing with institutional clients, we don't expect this to be a problem.
 By design, there is no maximum limit to how much can be deposited by a single user.